-- Problems with eyesight or hearing - The need for a wheelchair or prosthesis (an artificial arm or leg) - Neuropathy (numbness, tingling, weakness and pain, most often in the hands or feet) - Seizures
+- Problems with eyesight or hearing - The need for a wheelchair or prosthesis (an artificial arm or leg) - Neuropathy (numbness, tingling, weakness and pain, most often in the hands or feet) - Seizures important tasks, the child may have post-traumatic stress disorder (PTSD).
+If this is a concern, get help from a mental health professional experienced in treating PTSD.

 Some behaviors to watch for in children who have cancer include anxiety/ depression and risky decision-making by adolescents.
-There are also psychological late effects, such as posttraumatic stress.
-The term posttraumatic stress describes a person's response to trauma.
-If symptoms continue for more than a month and there is difficulty with daily routines, going to school, or doing important tasks, the child may have post-traumatic stress disorder (PTSD).
-If this is a concern, get help from a mental health professional experienced in treating PTSD.
+There are also psychological late effects, such as post-traumatic stress.
+The term post-traumatic stress describes a person's response to trauma.
+If symptoms continue for more than a month and there is difficulty with daily routines, going to school or doing